Top

 Grace

 It took me a long time to get here, I used to plan everything out to the minute, but I have mended my ways!
 There is more peace and joy available in our days when I let go of the illusion of control and stopped trying to force everything.
 I have found that learning happens organically when given the right environment.
 My children are happier when they feel free to discover and choose what they want to learn within a bit of a framework.
-The Well-Educated Heart provides this and I am so grateful for the difference it has made in our homeschool and our family life!

 Comments